The Eigenlearning Framework: A Conservation Law Perspective on Kernel Regression and Wide Neural Networks: Learnability and its conservation law

-Property (a) in Lemma \ref{lemma:properties} formalizes the relationship between the transfer matrix and learnability.
-Properties (b-e) together give an intuitive picture of the learning process: the learnability of each eigenfunction monotonically increases from zero as the training set grows, attaining its maximum of one in the ridgeless, maximal-data limit.
-Properties (f-g) show that the kernel eigenmodes are in competition: increasing one eigenvalue while fixing all others can only improve the learnability of the corresponding eigenfunction, but can only harm the learnabilities of all others.
-Property (h) shows that a ridge parameter only harms eigenfunction learnability.
+Properties (a-c) together give an intuitive picture of the learning process: the learnability of each eigenfunction monotonically increases from zero as the training set grows, attaining its maximum of one in the ridgeless, maximal-data limit.
+Property (d) shows that the kernel eigenmodes are in competition --- increasing one eigenvalue while fixing all others can only improve the learnability of the corresponding eigenfunction, but can only harm the learnabilities of all others --- and that regularization only harms eigenfunction learnability.
+Property (e) gives a lower bound on MSE in terms of learnability and will be useful when we discuss the parity problem.